ARQPDataTeam/des_dash_tool/README.md

-# Dash data extraction and reporting repo.
-The app is configured with a home page and several sub-pages for diffeent instruments
+# Dash DES export tool repo.
+The app is meant to accept and remember user inputs and then extract the appropriate data into DES format

 This project uses Dash (https://dash.plotly.com/)